plow-technologies/inferno/README.md

     ]
 ```

-to your tasks.json folder in VScode.
+to your tasks.json file in VScode.

 Change `"command": "cd ~/inferno;` if your inferno location is different